DANser-freelancer/code_bits/README.md

 *Why does this work?*
 A short explanation for most code bits would be:
 - everything in javascript is secretly a `<Box>(<val>)`
+  - with one exception being `undefined`, while `null` doesn't seem to have a constructor it is typeof `'object'`
   - any value will be wrapped in a container, this is why *'primitive'* values have methods
     - `(7).toExponential(2)` will return a string `'7.00e+0'`
     - `'7.00e+0'.slice(0,3)` will return a string `'7.0'`